 Lili Boulanger: Nocturne (3′) – flute, harp

 Tommy Potts arr.
-C. Jacobsen: The Butterfly (6′) – flute, harp, strings
+C. Jacobsen: The Butterfly (6′) – full ensemble

 American Traditional arr.
-Jacobsen: Little Birdie (3′) – flute/voice, clarinet, harp, strings
+Jacobsen: Little Birdie (3′) – flute/vocals, clarinet, harp, strings

 Colin Jacobsen, violin and Knights Artistic Director

 Nuno Antunes, clarinet